Darkly Humorous Fantasy

 Sam has a degree in Communication from Stephen F. Austin State University in Nacogdoches, TX.
 He also has a certificate proclaiming him a Qualified Irish Whiskey Taster from the Jameson Distillery in Dublin, Ireland.
 He considers them equally important to his work.

-Originally from Texas, Sam currently lives in southern California with his wife Shelly, his son Jack, his dog Cervantes, and a cat who insists on being left out of all of this silliness.
-His name has been redacted.
+Originally from Texas, Sam currently lives in southern California with his wife Shelly his son Jack, and his dogs.
+The dogs’ names have been redacted on the insistence of their lawyers.

 Southern California Readings

 Calling all book clubs, literary groups, and secret societies in Orange County, San Diego, and Los Angeles!
 If you would like to host Sam for a reading, send an email to email@example.com.
 Please be forewarned that Sam will likely bring books available for purchase, and may even go so far as to scribble in the fronts of them.
 Some people have no respect for books.